Arden Vul Campaign Notes

 - negotiations with beastman authorities,

-- adopted goblin survivors,
+- adopted goblin survivors, who were then slaughtered

 - hostile architectural mysteries,